-Nearly a quarter of StoneSet’s resin bound 6mm stone surface is voids to allow water to flow through.
+Nearly 25% of StoneSet by volume is air!
+Meaning a quarter of the surface are voids that maintain their porosity and to allow water to flow through.

 If StoneSet is applied as a 16mm layer on top of an existing rigid, non porous surface (such as an old concrete driveway) this is loosely termed semi-permeable paving.
 Water passes freely through the top layer but is unable to penetrate into the ground.

 Fully permeable is when StoneSet is applied over the specified 150mm ‘compacted road base’ before applying the resin stone mix at 25mm layer.
 This achieves a porous base and overall permeability rate of 103L/sqm/min, essentially as porous as soil and grass.